You have to learn from your mistakes, right? I made some stupid travel mistakes and share them with you in this article.

 Another thing that a lot of people tend to do before they go traveling: plan too much.
 For me, planning for travel is one of my favorite things to do, so it’s really easy to overdo it.
 Before I leave, I make schedules or road books (which I share with my parents, especially when I’m on a solo trip).
 But in the last couple of years, I’m trying to plan less and just go with the flow.
 It usually is really fun!
-I will never stop planning completely, but I will leave room in my schedule so I’ll be able to something spontaneously.
+I will never stop planning completely, but I will leave room in my schedule so I’ll be able to do something spontaneously.

 Activities that involve animals

 Right now, I’m very aware that tourism and animals are a no go.
 However, five years ago, I swam with dolphins in Discovery Cove (Orlando, Florida).
 At that time I really loved it, but in the years that followed, I came to regret it more and more.
 It’s so much better when they can just stay in their natural habitat!